-Over 150 mln transactions in only a year.
+Over 760 mln transactions in only a year.
 BLIK – the Polish mobile payment standard – transformed the face of Polish mobile banking.
-How was it accomplished and what was our contribution?

 The Polish market features several solutions worth noticing, such as pay-by-link payments (quick, automatic online transfers) or online money exchange platforms.
 However, BLIK – the Polish mobile payment standard – has unquestionably been the most successful of them all.

 What is BLIK?

 To answer this question let’s go back a few years.
 The first solutions involving cashless wallets, which enable users to make payments using smartphones, were originally introduced by Google and Apple.
 However, Polish banks did not want to wait for the two tech giants to enter the domestic market with Google Pay and Apple Pay.
 Several of them – Alior Bank, Bank Millennium, Santander Bank Polska (then known as BZ WBK), ING Bank Śląski, mBank and PKO Bank Polski – launched a joint project in 2013.

 They decided to promote and support the development of a new mobile payment standard.
 This is how BLIK was born.
 From the user’s perspective, it is a simple and convenient mobile payment option which uses six-digit codes displayed in the user’s banking app.
 On the technical level, it is a very interesting solution, one that is easy to adapt to every banking system and offers an opportunity to challenge the dominance of Visa and MasterCard in the cashless payments sector.

 When a smartphone user pays with BLIK, their banking application generates a special passcode.
 The code is then used at a BLIK-compatible ATM or online store, before confirming the transaction in the mobile app.